EdinburghNLP/XSum/README.md

 ## Looking for Topic-Aware Convolutional Model for Extreme Summarization?

-PyTorch code for our Topic-Aware Convolutional Model for Extreme Summarization is [here]().
+PyTorch code for our Topic-Aware Convolutional Model for Extreme Summarization is here (coming soon).

-## Looking for a Running Demo of Our Model?
+## Looking for a Running Demo of Our System?

+A running demo of of our abstractive system can be found here (coming soon).

 ## Looking for XSum: test set outputs?

-The test set output of the models described in the paper can be found [here]().
+The test set output of the models described in the paper can be found here (coming soon).

 ## Looking for pretrained models?

+Our pretrained models described in the paper can be found here (coming soon).